BSc Hons Physiotherapy, MCSP, BMAS HCPC registered.

 Tanya qualified as a Chartered Physiotherapist in 2009.
 After completing her core rotations Tanya took a senior post at Colchester General hospital specialising in Women’s and Men’s health and musculoskeletal conditions.

 Tanya continues to study extensively with expert Physiotherapists and consultants from around the world.
-Tanya is a member of the Pelvic Organ and Gynaecological Physiotherapy association (POGP) and has a special interest in Women’s Health, Chronic Pelvic Pain, Chronic Pain, Hypermobility Syndrome and Ante and Post natal rehabilitation.
-Tanya has been working with men struggling urinary incontinence after radical prostatectomy she has also worked hard to pioneer an exercise class that integrates Sam Head’s Pilates research and functional exercise to promote return to work or hobbies.
-As a qualified acupuncturist and Pilates instructor Tanya continues to be at the Cutting edge of her field pioneering treatments on the NHS into over active bladder disorders and urinary and faecal incontinence in men and women.
+Tanya has a special interest in Women’s Health, Chronic Pelvic Pain, Chronic Pain, Hypermobility Syndrome and Ante and Post natal rehabilitation.
+Tanya has been working with men struggling urinary incontinence after radical prostatectomy, she has also worked hard to pioneer an exercise class that integrates Sam Head’s Pilates research and functional exercise to promote return to work or hobbies.
+As a qualified acupuncturist and Pilates instructor Tanya continues to be at the cutting edge of her field pioneering treatments on the NHS into over active bladder disorders and urinary and faecal incontinence in men and women.

 Tanya is passionate about her work and provides a professional yet sensitive approach to treating each individual patient.

 Tanya is married with two adult children.
-She enjoys an active lifestyle but loves to relax on long walks with her family and Labra doodle.
-Tanya is a registered physiotherapist with the Health and Care Professions Council, a member of the Chartered Society of Physiotherapy and a member of the Pelvic Organ and Gynaecological Physiotherapy association (POGP) and a member of the Brittsh Medical Acupuncture Society
+She enjoys an active lifestyle but loves to relax on long walks with her family and Labradoodle.
+Tanya is a registered physiotherapist with the Health and Care Professions Council, a member of the Chartered Society of Physiotherapy and a member of the Brittsh Medical Acupuncture Society

 Msc Physiotherapy, MCSP, POGP, HCPC registered